 The Professorship for Open Space Development and Society is concerned with urban open space development at various scales.
 We equip students with the theoretical foundations and design skills required for creating harmonious, dynamic and adaptable public spaces that integrate new concepts of urban nature.
 In this context, current issues such as climate change are included as the basic layer of our actions.
 Our students are challenged to think critically, to be aware of the socio-spatial context of the design task, and to consider the political significance of landscape architecture.

-Particular attention is paid to the socio-cultural aspects of landscape architecture and the social performance of urban open spaces: its suitability for everyday use, the needs of different user groups, the relationship between design and use, its programming, as well as acquisition and participation processes.
-This also includes questions of contemporary aesthetics and the message that the constructed environment sends out to people with different social backgrounds.
-In addition, we focus on the future development of monument artwork and how to provide an artistic framework for the collective remembrance of different events.
+Special attention is paid to the socio-cultural aspects of open space design and the social performance of urban open spaces: their suitability for everyday use, the needs of different user groups, the relationship between design and use, and participation processes.
+This is closely related to the search for contemporary aesthetics and a reflection on the message that the constructed environment sends out to people from different social backgrounds.
+Another aspect of central interest is how collective memories can be framed and brought to life through design.